 But favoring TV over other media for healthcare information is quite another thing.
 With few exceptions, this preference transcended age, gender and education.
-Men and women ranked TV highest, as did all education levels.
+Men and women ranked TV marketing tactics highest, as did all education levels.
 Respondents with a high school education or less topped the charts, with 94.9% of them ranking TV highest.

 One of our respondents put it bluntly: "Everybody watches TV and I believe it's the best way to get a message across."
 Another respondent echoed this sentiment: "This is the easiest way to reach me because TV is the one I use the most and pay attention to."